canonical/vanilla-framework/templates/docs/patterns/grid.md

 <br>

-For example top create a breakout row named `.grid-breakout--custom` that has a `10rem` aside, a main area subdivided into `20rem` columns, with no grid gap in between, you could use:
+For example to create a breakout row named `.grid-breakout--custom` that has a `10rem` aside, a main area subdivided into `20rem` columns, with no grid gap in between, you could use:

 ```scss
 @import 'patterns_grid';